metablaster/WindowsFirewallRuleset/Modules/Ruleset.Remote/Help/en-US/Test-WinRM.md

 ### None.
 Test-WinRM does not generate any output

 ## NOTES

+Regarding CertThumbprint problems with Test-WSMan see this issue https://github.com/PowerShell/PowerShell/issues/16752

 TODO: Test all options are applied, reset by Enable-PSSessionConfiguration or (Set-WSManInstance or wait service restart?)
 TODO: Test for private profile to avoid cryptic error message